Metacor/Minecraft-Speedrun-Guide/readme.md

 * Microlensing: Locate a Bastion from your Nether Portal

 **Fortress**
-* Inside Navigation: Quickly naviate to the Outside section of the Fortress, and locate a Blaze Spawner
+* Inside Navigation: Naviate to the Outside section of the Fortress, and locate a Blaze Spawner
 * Blazebed: Learn to execute the correct technique for both enclosed and open spawners
 * Consistently complete the Fortress without a Fire Resistance Potion *(can use a shield)*
 * Pie-Ray: Locate the Fortress direction using the F3 Pie Chart *(also useful for finding Villages)*

 **Stronghold**
 * Blind Travel: Try to remember the general Coordinates for atleast the First Ring
-* Triangulation: Quickly and accurately turn 90°, and be able to consistently travel 17.5 Blocks
+* Triangulation: Accurately turn 90°, and be able to consistently travel 17.5 Blocks
 * Stronghold Navigation: Complete [Stronghold Trial Runs](https://pastebin.com/raw/aMGheVgQ), starting from random positions

 **The End**